-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Note: Upgrades, such as tinting or progressive lenses, are not covered.
+"Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for a one-time Medicare-covered EKG screening if ordered as a result of your "Welcome to Medicare" preventive visit.
 Non-preventive medical services provided during the visit may require a copayment.
+Not covered.